Bushey: Herkomer's Art School

 Hubert Herkomer was a poor immigrant from Bavaria, who grew up in Southampton and studied art in London before moving to Bushey in 1874.
 His painting and portraits earned him fame and fortune, and he died in 1914 as Sir Hubert von Herkomer RA CVO.
 Herkomer had visited a friend who lived in Bushey in 1873, and returned to rent a pair of cottages and a studio near Melbourne Road.
-He founded Herkomer's Art School at Bushey in 1883, which, in its 21-year life, attracted some 500 students to the area, some of whom stayed after establishing their own studios.
+He founded Herkomer's Art School at Bushey in 1883, which, in its 21-year life, attracted some 500 students to the area, including artists Marguerite Frobisher, Lucy Kemp-Welch, William Nicholson, Algernon Talmage and Benjamin Haughton and Egyptologist Myrtle Broome,.
+Some of those students stayed after establishing their own studios.
 Their paintings are on display in the Bushey Museum.
 A street, Herkomer Road, was named in his memory.

 At around 1888, he built Lululaund (51.643908°N 0.36065°W), a 'Bavarian castle', which was named after his second wife Lulu Griffiths.
 After being married for only a year she died.
 Lululaund dominated the Bushey skyline until 1939 when it was almost entirely demolished; a lot of the building was used as hardcore for Bovingdon Airfield, and much of the woodwork and carvings from the castle were burnt.

 In 2014 the surviving remnant of Lululaund was converted into luxury apartments.

 Sir Hubert is mainly remembered as an artist today, but in his time he was a polymath, becoming involved in some of the earliest film productions in Europe, and starting a series of races and time trials for cars in Germany.

 In 1904 Herkomer closed his school and sold the building.
 The school was re-opened in 1905 on the same site by the artist Lucy Kemp-Welch as the Bushey School of Painting.
 In 1912 Herkomer bought back the school building and demolished it.
 A rose garden was laid out on the site to a design by T.H.
 Mawson.
 It is listed grade II on the Register of Parks and Gardens.

 There is a gallery named after Kemp-Welch close to the village church.
 It is more usually used as a village hall today, with occasional exhibitions such as one in September 2006 by students from the Chelsea College of Art.